jaime-mclean/kickstarter-analysis/README.md

 ---
 ## Results
 ---
 The data indicates that May is the optimal time to launch a campaign, with June and July both being feasible but not ideal.
 Campaign goals under $5,000 have nearly a 3 in 4 chance of being funded, with campaigns up to $20,000 still having a 50% or greater chance of full funding.
 For the highest probability of success, launch the campaign in May with a goal of <$5,000.
+Should the goal exceed $5,000 I wld recommend a more granular analysis, using both the launch date and campaign goal to determine the best launch timing for higher dollar campaigns.

 ---